KatePaulauskas/Project-one/README.md

     ##### Tablet

-    - On the tablets in becomes responsive, and adapts to the screen size forming two columns on top and one at the bottom.
+    - On the tablets, it becomes responsive and adapts to the screen size forming two columns on top and one at the bottom.

     ![Business Info part 3 on tablet](media/business-info-part-3-tablet.png)